HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-02-09-blog-reboot/index.md

 Try it for yourself: Save this page as HTML and open your local copy.
 Does it work?

-Also it measn that content pages will make no use of shared resources, and can no longer break if I make changes to some CSS/JS files, while working on a draft.
+Also it means that content pages will make no use of shared resources, and can no longer break if I make changes to some CSS/JS files, while working on a draft.

 The drawback of course is, that pages will look inconsistent.
 We have a lot of repeated CSS/JS spread out over the articles.
-It's a tradeoff I gladly make, since barely anyone notices or cares about those inconsistencies, and if the source code in this blog is DRY.
+It's a trade-off I gladly make, since barely anyone notices or cares about those inconsistencies, and if the source code in this blog is DRY.

 ## Fast iterations with Hugo

 Iteration speed was the main driver for me to switch to Hugo.
-I am writing this text in emacs, with the browser window to the left.
+I am writing this text in Emacs, with the browser window to the left.

 <img src="{{% b64 file="/posts/2021-02-09-blog-reboot/window.png" %}}" />